 Now that you know just why it’s so cool to visit Cenote Xkeken, you may be wondering about the practical side of things – how to get there, what facilities are on offer, when it’s open, and all the other details that will be essential for making your trip run smoothly.

 To help you out, I’ve done the hard work for you and included all the information you’ll need for visiting this amazing cenote.

 Cenote Xkeken is situated near the town of Valladolid, a colonial-era town with plenty of historic buildings to discover.
 It’s a popular base for exploring not only Cenote Xkeken but other notable nearby sites such as Chichen Itza.

 How to get to Cenote Xkeken

-I have already pointed out that Mexico is an ideal place for a road trip.
-You can rent a car at Merida or Cancun airport and drive around Yucatan easily: roads are typically in good conditions.
+Mexico is an ideal place for a road trip.
+You can rent a car in Merida or the Cancun airport and drive around Yucatan easily: roads are typically in good condition.
 If you haven’t already rented a car, you can find a selection of places to hire them in Valladolid – just make sure to go with a reputable company.

 It’s probably best you book a car online beforehand.
 You can do so here.

 All you need to do is head west out of Valladolid towards Chichen Itza, along the old 180 Highway.
 Since it’s not very far away at all, the drive is fairly simple.
 The only thing is that you’ll need to look out for the turning on your left (right after Hacienda Selva Maya).
 This narrow road then leads all the way to the parking area of the cenote.